bilibilij/bilibilij.github.io/index.md

 ## About Me

+I recieved a Bacholar degree from Sichuan Agricultrual Unviersity.
-I completed my master degree at Sichuan University, where I conducted research under the supervision of Jing Wang and Jianquan Liu.
-My research primarily focused on the evolutionary impact of whole-genome duplication (WGD) in plant.
-Currently, I am employed as a Research Assistant in <a href="https://jingwanglab.org/" target="_black">**Jing Wang**</a> lab.
+Then I moved to Sichuan University and completed my master study in the lab of <a href="https://jingwanglab.org/" target="_black">**Jing Wang**</a> and <a href="https://scholar.google.com/citations?hl=zh-CN&user=9etBIG0AAAAJ&view_op=list_works&sortby=pubdate" target="_black">**Jianquan Liu**</a>.
+My master research primarily focused on the gene expression and regulation changes in the rediploidization of a recent Polyploid, Orychophragmus Violaceus.

+In the later year after my graduation of master, I was supported as a Research Assistant by Jing Wang to keep studying WGD and finish my master work.

-I have received an official offer to join the University of British Columbia (UBC) in September 2024, working in the lab of <a href="https://www.zoology.ubc.ca/mank-lab/" target="_black">**Judith Mank**</a>.
+Currently, I pursued my Ph.D journey at University of British Columbia (UBC) in September 2024, working in the lab of <a href="https://www.zoology.ubc.ca/mank-lab/" target="_black">**Judith Mank**</a>.
+My studies mainly focus on the sex chromosome evolution of guppy and its relatives.

 ## Research Interests
 - **Sex Chromosomes Evolution**
-- **Sex differences**
 - **Whole genome duplication**
 - **Gene duplication**
 - **Functional genomics**